garrandall/popular-music-data/tracks/move-it-like-this-k7.md

 Aye aye aye aye aye, make sweet love to me
 Aye aye aye aye aye, give me ecstacy
 Aye aye aye aye aye, make sweet love to me
-Give me all those things i miss
+Give me all those things I miss
 But start is off with a kiss
 And move a little something like this

-Aaahhhhhhh
+Ah
 And now ya move it like this
-Aaahhhhhhh
+Ah
 Start it off with a kiss
 Then move a little something like this
-Aaahhhhhhh
+Ah
 And now ya move it like this
-Aaahhhhhhh
+Ah
 Start it off with a kiss, and now ya move it like

 Bum-de bum-de bum-bum